sampersand/quest/README.md

 4. `./quest [-h] [-f file] [-e script] [-- [args to pass to the quest program]]`
 	- Command-line arguments are passed in the `__args__` method in the base script object.

-If all arguments are omitted a REPL instnace will be launched.
+If all arguments are omitted a REPL instance will be launched.

 # Examples